Making History: The Calm & the Storm

 The game's stability has been criticized for featuring numerous game-breaking glitches, which may appeal to players who enjoy such chaotic experiences.

-“So if you like game-breaking glitches, well this is for you.”
+“So if you enjoy game-breaking glitches, this is the game for you.”

 Critic Reviews